Positive Punishment Techniques And Effects On Behavior

 Turning misbehavior into a learning opportunity

 By combining positive punishment with other operant conditioning methods, parents can turn misbehavior into learning opportunities.
-In addition to discouraging the adverse behavior, it can be best to explain why it was bad, provide an alternate option, and reward positive choices.
+In addition to discouraging the adverse behavior, it can be best to explain why it was unacceptable, provide an alternate option, and reward positive choices.

 Modeling good behavior